Which is Bigger Disneyland or Disney World?

 These are used to transport guests to and from the parks, as well as Disney operated hotels.

-Which is Older Disneyland or Disney World?
+Which Park is Older Disneyland or Disney World?

 Disneyland opened 16 years before Disney World.
 Disneyland opened in July 17, 1955 while Disney World opened in October 1, 1971.